 I head the heterogeneous catalysis and sustainable chemistry group at the UvA.
 We design new catalysts for bulk chemicals and clean energy applications.
-My current research interests include decarbonisation, understanding reactions at surfaces, and creating value from waste.
+My research interests include decarbonisation, understanding reactions at surfaces, and creating value from waste.
 I am also interested in innovation and entrepreneurship.
-Apart from papers and patents, I have written two textbooks, one on catalysis and one on ceramic membranes, and edited two collections: A four-volume Handbook of Porous Materials and a series on Energy & Climate.
+Apart from papers and patents, I have written three textbooks: Catalysis, Ceramic Membranes, and Innovation Management in Sustainable Chemistry.
+I also the editor-in-chief of the four-volume Handbook of Porous Materials and the Energy & Climate reference series.

 Since October 2024 I am also Distinguished Visiting Professor at the Department of Energy & Power Engineering of Tsinghua University.

-The second quote is by John Thomas, who said "everything is interesting, but not everything is important".
-For me, important research means solving problems that affect large numbers of people.
+The second quote is by John Thomas: "Everything is interesting, but not everything is important".
+For me, doing important research means solving problems that affect large numbers of people.

 For more information see our group webpage, www.hims.uva.nl/hcsc.